agiliopadua/ilsurf/README.md

 Verify that the edges of the graphene planes are matching, with no duplicate atoms (only the bonds across box boundaries should be missing).

-Q. Count the number of unit calls along each perpendicular direction.
+Q. Count the number of unit cells along each perpendicular direction.

 Check that you have 680 atoms per plane.
 You can choose z(max) to control the number of planes.
 For the following work we will use 4 planes, so set z(max) accordingly.